 No investment is permitted in the shares or bonds of Kingfisher plc, or Companies majority owned by Kingfisher plc, other than indirectly through investment in pooled funds.
-The exposure to Kingfisher through pooled funds is less than 0.1% of total scheme assets.
+The exposure to Kingfisher plc through pooled funds is less than 0.1% of total Scheme assets.

-Independent auditor's statement about contributions to the Trustee of The Kingfisher Pension Scheme
+Independent auditor's statement about contributions to the Trustee of the Kingfisher Pension Scheme

-We have examined the summary of contributions to the Kingfisher Pension Scheme in respect of the scheme year ended 31 March 2016 which is set out on page 32.
+We have examined the summary of contributions to the Kingfisher Pension Scheme in respect of the Scheme year ended 31 March 2017 which is set out on page 32.

-This statement is made solely to the scheme's trustees, as a body, in accordance with the Pensions Act 1995 and Regulations made thereunder.
-Our work has been undertaken so that we might state to the scheme's trustees those matters we are required to state to it in an auditor's statement about contributions and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the scheme and the scheme's trustees as a body, for our work, for this statement, or for the opinions we have formed.
+This statement is made solely to the Scheme's trustee, as a body, in accordance with the Pensions Act 1995 and Regulations made thereunder.
+Our work has been undertaken so that we might state to the Scheme's trustee those matters we are required to state to it in an auditor's statement about contributions and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Scheme and the Scheme's trustee as a body, for our work, for this statement, or for the opinions we have formed.

-Respective responsibilities of trustees and auditor
+Respective responsibilities of the Trustee and auditor

-As explained more fully in the Trustees' Responsibilities Statement set out on page 11 the scheme's trustees are responsible for ensuring that there is prepared, maintained and from time to time revised a schedule of contributions showing the rates and due dates of certain contributions payable towards the scheme by or on behalf of the employer and the active members of the scheme.
-The trustees are also responsible for keeping records in respect of contributions received in respect of active members of the scheme and for monitoring whether contributions are made to the scheme by the employer in accordance with the schedule of contributions.
+As explained more fully in the Trustee's Responsibilities Statement set out on page 11 the Scheme's trustee is responsible for ensuring that there is prepared, maintained and from time to time revised a schedule of contributions showing the rates and due dates of certain contributions payable towards the Scheme by or on behalf of the employer and the active members of the Scheme.
+The trustee is also responsible for keeping records in respect of contributions received in respect of active members of the Scheme and for monitoring whether contributions are made to the Scheme by the employer in accordance with the schedule of contributions.